 - Selected as one of 50 Hospital & Healthcare Women Leaders, Becker’s Hospital Review (2010)

 Dr. Pescovitz has served as president of the Society for Pediatric Research, the nation’s largest pediatric research organization, president of the Lawson Wilkins (North American) Pediatric Endocrine Society, chair of the March of Dimes Grants Review Committee, and as a member of the boards of the Hormone Foundation, the National Association of Children’s Hospitals and Related Institutions (NACHRI) and the Children’s Miracle Network Hospitals.
 In 2010, she served as chair of the United Way of Washtenaw County‘s annual fundraising campaign.
-She is currently on the boards of the Association of Academic Health Centers (AAHC), Ann Arbor Spark and the National Institutes of Health Advisory Board for Clinical Research.
+During her tenure as EVPMA, Dr. Pescovitz served on the boards of the Association of Academic Health Centers (AAHC), Ann Arbor Spark and the National Institutes of Health Advisory Board for Clinical Research.
 Prior to taking the U-M post, Dr. Pescovitz had an extensive career serving as executive associate dean for Research Affairs at Indiana University School of Medicine, president and CEO of Riley Hospital for Children in Indianapolis and interim vice president for Research Administration at Indiana University.
 Dr. Pescovitz received her medical degree from the Northwestern University Feinberg School of Medicine.

 Ora Hirsch Pescovitz, M.D.